FREQUENTLY ASKED QUESTIONS ABOUT RESORT FEES

 Q: How do resort fees deprive state and local governments of essential revenue?

 A: Hotels that charge one advertised rate and one resort fee instead of charging just one total hotel price are not allowing the whole price of a tourist's stay to be calculated into hotel occupancy taxes.
 Since a portion of the room rate is left out of the tax calculation, that part of the room rate is lost tax revenue.
 The Row Hotel in New York City advertises a $223.65 hotel room on their website.
 The hotel has a $25 facility fee.
 So a pre-tax hotel room at The Row costs $248.65.
 That is the amount that The Row should be taxed at to calculate the New York City occupancy tax.
 Yet, because $25 is missing from the total cost of the hotel, the entire price of the room is not subject to the occupancy tax.
-The resort fee at The Row in NYC is only being charged the New York City sales tax and the New York state sales tax.
+The resort fee at The Row in NYC is only being charged the New York City sales tax.
 The facility fee / resort fee/ second room rate at The Row Hotel is only subject to 8.875% taxation.
 The advertised room rate is subject to the 14.75% NYC hotel occupancy tax.
 New York City loses 5.875% on every single resort fee in every single room in the City.
 This (as of July 18, 2017) comes out to NYC losing $8,826,397.21 in tax revenue per year due to hotel resort fees.

 Q: Resort fees are usually disclosed though so shouldn't people know?